USS Normandy: Exercise Bright Star and Operation Southern Watch

 On 3 October 1997, Normandy once again began a six-month deployment, this time as Air Defense Commander of the George Washington battle group.
 Throughout the month of October, Normandy participated, along with 27 other international units, in Exercise Bright Star off the Egyptian coast.
 Upon completion of Bright Star, Normandy was directed to proceed at best speed to the Persian Gulf.

 Beginning 16 November, Normandy, along with other units of the George Washington battle group, transited the Suez Canal, Red Sea, Gulf of Oman, and Arabian Sea.
 In a record-setting five days, Normandy and George Washington entered the Persian Gulf and joined the Nimitz Battle Group in an impressive show of force and United Nation resolve to Iraq.
 Normandy immediately assumed duties as the "Ready Strike" platform in the Gulf and, later, also assumed duties as the air-defense commander for the entire Persian Gulf.
 For four months Normandy patrolled the Gulf in support of Operation Southern Watch.
 During this time, she conducted several successful maritime-interception operations along with her strike and air-defense duties.

 Throughout this deployment, Normandy achieved more than 300 mishap-free hours of flight operations, conducted 27 underway replenishments and sailed a total of 48000 mi.
 Underway for the holidays, Normandy hosted pop singer Paula Cole on 23 December.
 On Christmas morning, it hosted Chief of Naval Operations Admiral Jay L. Johnson, his wife, and Master Chief Petty Officer of the Navy ETCM John Hagan.
 George Washington's battle group was relieved by the John C. Stennis Battle Group in the Persian Gulf, and Normandy returned to her homeport of Norfolk on 3 April 1998.
 Normandy finished a major overhaul period in Norfolk Naval Shipyard on 28 February.

+2023-24 Israel–Hamas war

+On 8 October 2023, the day after the Hamas attack on Israel, the U.S. Secretary of Defense, Lloyd Austin, directed the Gerald R. Ford carrier strike group to the Eastern Mediterranean in response.
+Along with the carrier, the group also includes Normandy, and the destroyers Ramage, Carney, Roosevelt and Thomas Hudner.

+On 24 January 2024, USS Normandy returns home to Norfolk from 8-month deployment.
+Over the course of 262 days, Normandy’s crew conducted over 40 replenishments-at-sea, and manned flight quarters 670 times.
+Normandy’s embarked air detachment, the “Spartans” of Helicopter Maritime Strike Squadron (HSM) 70, flew 393 sorties, totaling 1,132 hours flown.